Planning and Facilitating Kaizen Events

 For a five-day Kaizen event, the event proceeds as follows:

-Step 5: Follow Up
+• Step 5: Follow Up

 There must be a follow up to the action plan developed during the event.
 Sometimes, the consultant will do this as part of the project.
 Regular meetings should be held until action items have been completed.
 The remaining action items should be visibly posted in the area until they have been completed.

-Click here to subscribe to our free e-newsletter Learning to Lean and receive three articles like this one each month.
+Click here to subscribe to our free e-newsletter Learning to Lean and receive a free template plus articles and videos each month.